Trumeet/dn42peering/docs/central/Database.md

 Create a database and user, then grant it with all data and structure privileges.
 The server will automatically create tables and upgrade schema in the future.

+## Host

+IPv4 Address, IPv6 Address or domain name is supported.
+For IPv6 address, quote your address in brackets like `[fd3f:a1f1:54ed:2::41]`.

 ## Auto Migration

 The server will migrate database schema before starts.
 All migration SQL files can be found in the resources.